GeorgioIO/Sql_northwind_data_analysis_project/README.md

 To identify the employees that showed consitent sales performance across the years in the database , i used **CTE** to get the top three employee each year , using `RANK()` and `PARTITION BY` so i can classify and rank them by year.

-in the second query i extracted the employees that are ranked above the fifth rank but also the time they are appearing is equal to the count of the distinct years.
+In the second query i extracted the employees that are ranked above the fifth rank but also the time they are appearing is equal to the count of the distinct years.

 ```sql
 WITH top_three_emp_yearly AS (